mendix/docs/content/en/docs/appstore/widgets/radio-button-list.md

 ---

 {{% alert color="warning" %}}
-This widget is partly deprecated – the [Attribute Radio Button list](#attribute-radio-button-list) type is deprecated, but the [Association Radio Button list](#association-radio-button-list) type is still supported.
+This widget is deprecated – specifically the [Attribute Radio Button list](#attribute-radio-button-list) type is deprecated.
+Deprecated status means that Mendix Support will accept security-related tickets only.
+For more information, see the [Deprecated](/appstore/general/app-store-content-support/#deprecated) section of *Marketplace Content Support*.
 {{% /alert %}}

 ## 1 Introduction